weiyezhimeng/SQL-Injection-Jailbreak/README.md

 ## SQL Injection Jailbreak: A Structural Disaster of Large Language Models

-This is the official code repository for [SQL Injection Jailbreak: A Structural Disaster of Large Language Models]().
+This is the official code repository for [SQL Injection Jailbreak: A Structural Disaster of Large Language Models].

 ## Environment Setting
 ```bash